zhuoy-qc/RingDock/README.md

 📁 Dataset-Based Usage (e.g., PoseBuster)
 To run the full pipeline on a dataset like PoseBuster:

-Download the dataset of interest.Go to the directory containing all PDB ID dirs.
+Download the dataset of interest.cd to the directory containing all PDB ID dirs.RUN move.py to move the dir containing PI-CATION interaction to "with_pication" dir. cd to "with_pication" dir

 Run the following scripts in that directory:

-python pi-cation-analysis.py, which finds all pi-cation interactions python 1_sampling.py python 2_model.py
+python pi-cation-analysis.py, which finds all pi-cation interactions and list the distance,offset,Rz of these interactions. python 1_sampling.py python 2_model.py